datanav/docs/technical/superoffice-superoffice.rst

      - "string"

-SuperOffice Ownercontactlink to Superoffice Contact
+SuperOffice Ownercontactlink to SuperOffice Contact
 ---------------------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Ownercontactlink and a Superoffice Contact must be established.
+Before any synchronization can take place, a link between a SuperOffice Ownercontactlink and a SuperOffice Contact must be established.

-A SuperOffice Ownercontactlink will merge with a Superoffice Contact if one of the following property combinations match:
+A SuperOffice Ownercontactlink will merge with a SuperOffice Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Ownercontactlink Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
    * - contact_id
      - ContactId

-Once a link between a SuperOffice Ownercontactlink and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Ownercontactlink and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Ownercontactlink and a Superoffice Contact:
+The following properties are synchronized between a SuperOffice Ownercontactlink and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Ownercontactlink Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - contact_id
      - ContactId
      - "string"